 Getting around on city buses or finding accommodation near college or university can be a big deal.
 Suburbs are accessible to everything renters, students or young adults need to have a life of their own.
 With stair lifts and senior-friendly finishes, a basement suite or apartment over a detached garage can be a second home for older adults on fixed incomes.
 It gives them independence, with support if they need it.
 Can you build a guest house in your backyard in Ontario?

 Secondary dwelling units in Ontario are legal mortgage helpers.
 Windsor’s central housing registry has over 4,700 adults looking for a place to live.
 You can deduct a share of your property taxes, insurance and utilities, legal or accounting services, advertising or fees to find renters and materials (but not labour) for minor repairs, like fixing the plumbing.
 Capital appreciation on your home is deductible, but you may have to pay it back if you sell.

 Tax wins when buying income property.

 Let’s Get To It

-Ontario home reno specialist Mike Holmes has advice from homeowners pondering a secondary suite.
-He recommends checking with your municipality first, then hiring an architect, engineer for structural changes or qualified residential designer with a BCIN (Building Code Inspection Number) to draw up the plans.
+Ontario home reno specialist Mike Holmes has advice from homeowners pondering developing a secondary suite.
+He recommends checking with your municipality first, then hiring an architect, engineer for structural changes, or qualified residential designer with a BCIN (Building Code Inspection Number) to draw up the plans.
 The plans allow you to apply for a building permit, a must for any project that changes occupancy from a single family home to multi-unit dwelling.
 Even the smallest of changes can require a permit.
 You could get fined or have a stop work order pinned to your front door if you plunge in without a permit.

 How Big is Big?